lukeponga-dev/Job-Pilot-dashboard/README.md

-# Job Pilot – Job Application Tracker
+# JobTrack – Job Application Tracker

 A secure, responsive dashboard to track job applications with authentication, real-time updates, analytics, and reminders.
 Built with **Next.js**, **Firebase**, and **Tailwind CSS**.